LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/9.2-Typescript_Intro/README.md

 type numberArr = number[];

 function maxValue(arr: numberArr) {
-  let max = 0;
+// function maxValue(arr: number[]) { // or you can do this if you don't want to use type let max = 0;
   for (let i = 0; i < arr.length; i++) {
     if (arr[i] > max) {